How does sleep apnea testing work?

 Sleep apnea is like an unwanted nighttime guest that keeps interrupting your sleep party.
 It's a disorder where your breathing repeatedly stops and starts during sleep.
 These pauses can last from a few seconds to minutes and can occur 30 times or more an hour [1].

-Symptoms to watch out for Qetgdfsvw
+Symptoms to watch out for Sleep apnea symptoms

 If you experience these symptoms, it's worth discussing a home sleep apnea test with a sleep specialist: